Introduction

 Adobe fully sunsetted Magento 1 a few years back, so if your store still runs on it, you may be putting your business at risk.
 We highly recommend you migrate to Magento 2.

 Magento 1 to 2 migration is not an entirely new project like building a Magento store from the ground up.
 You can migrate your data, design elements, and workflows to Magento.
 However, various other factors will cost you.
-Here’s a breakdown of the key cost factors involved in a Magento 1 to Magento 2 migration.
+Here’s a breakdown of the key cost factors involved in Magento 1 to Magento 2 migration.

 Data import requirements